Thirsty Merc: 2003: First Work

-2004: Self-Titled Debut Studio Album 'Thirsty Merc'
+2004: Self-Titled Debut Studio Album

 On 16 August 2004 Thirsty Merc issued their debut studio album, the self-titled, Thirsty Merc, which was co-produced by the group with Lindsay Gravina (The Living End, Magic Dirt).
 Also that month, prior to a national tour in support of its release, Baker left and was replaced on guitar by Sean Carey (ex-Midnight Swim), whom they had met when playing a support slot to his group at a Kings Cross venue, Club 77.
 The album spent 48 weeks on the ARIA Albums Chart Top 50, peaking at No. 15, and launched the band in the Australian mainstream. dB Magazines Kelly Parish observed "[e]ven though the band's sound is predominantly rock, it has been influenced by more traditional flavours ... they have developed a very wide audience which embraces both the alternative and mainstream camps".
 Thirsty Merc reached No. 29 on New Zealand's RIANZ Albums Chart.
 It was recorded and mixed on 2 inch tape, and then further mixed by Gravina at his Birdland Studios.